 - It has been there for an unusual length of time, and

 - The owner cannot be located, and/or

 Reporting an abandoned vehicle

-You can contact us to report an abandoned vehicle.
-To help resolve the problem, please have as much of the following information available as you can:
+You can call us to report an abandoned vehicle on 06 370 6300.
+Please have as much of the following information available as you can:

 Removal of Abandoned Vehicles

-When the Council receives a complaint of an abandoned vehicle, it will be checked and photographed.
-If identification can be made, the owner will be contacted either by police or by mail, and they will be given seven days to remove the vehicle unless it is:
+When the Council receives a complaint of an abandoned vehicle it will be checked and photographed.
+If we can identify the owner, they will be contacted either by police or by mail and given seven days to remove the vehicle unless it is:

 In a dangerous position

 Likely to be damaged by vandals